Krishnam-Kapoor/Sample-C-Project-Encryption-Library/README.md

 # Sample C Project: Encryption Library
-This is an example project to demonstrate the creation of a static C library and subsequently using it in Makefile to build C projects.
+This is an example project to demonstrate the creation of a static C library and subsequently using it in Makefile for a sample C project.
 The `src` directory contains source code for a sample encryption library.
 These are compiled into `libcodex.a` archive and stored in `lib` directory.

 ### Generating libcodex